GEOLYTIX/xyz/readme.md

 ### Environment Settings

 The environment settings which contain sensitive information such as data source connection strings, security information and API keys are not contained in this repository.
 Below is a list of environment settings which are required to run the framework.

-"DBS_XYZ": "postgres://username:password@123.123.123.123:5432/database",
-"DBS_GHS": "postgres://username:password@123.123.123.123:5432/database",
-"DBS_MVT": "postgres://username:password@123.123.123.123:5432/database",
-"SUBDIRECTORY": "xyz",
-"APPSETTINGS": "demo.json",
+In Visual Studio code this settings are usually stored in the debug .launch settings.

+We use the [PM2](https://github.com/Unitech/pm2) process manager in our production environment to run multiple instances of the framework on different ports on the same server.
+With PM2 we store the settings in a json document which is used to start the application using the command *pm2 start myapplication.json*.

+#### "NODE_ENV": "development"
+Whether the application is run in a development or production environment.

-"PORT": "3000",
+#### "PORT": "3000"
+The port on which the application is run.

+#### "SUBDIRECTORY": "xyz"
+The subdirectory in which

-"GKEY": "google maps api key",
+"GKEY": "google maps api key"

-"MAPBOX": "mapbox api key",
+"MAPBOX": "mapbox api key"

-"GNAMES": "geolytix",
+"GNAMES": "geolytix"

-"NODE_ENV": "development",
-"MONGODB": "mongodb://localhost:27017/database",
+"MONGODB": "mongodb://localhost:27017/database"

-"TRANSPORT": "smtps://geolytix%40gmail.com:password@smtp.gmail.com",
+"TRANSPORT": "smtps://geolytix%40gmail.com:password@smtp.gmail.com"

-"OURSECRET": "ChinaCatSunflower",
+"OURSECRET": "ChinaCatSunflower"

-"HOST": "localhost:3000",
+"HOST": "localhost:3000"

 "LOCALHOST": "http://localhost:3000/xyz/"

-In Visual Studio code this settings are usually stored in the .env settings file.

-We use the [PM2](https://github.com/Unitech/pm2) process manager in our production environment to run multiple instances of the framework on different ports on the same server.
+"APPSETTINGS": "demo.json"

+#### "DBS_XYZ": "postgres://username:password@123.123.123.123:5432/database"
+#### "DBS_MVT": "postgres://username:password@123.123.123.123:5432/database"
+Keys beginning with DBS_ store PostGIS data source connections.
+Modules which require connections to PostGIS data sources via the [node-postgres](https://github.com/brianc/node-postgres) read the connection strings from the DBS_* keys, split the key and store the connection in a an object (DBS) with the remainder of the DBS_* key as key for the connection object.
+This key can be referenced in the dbs XHR request parameter where required.
+This allows different services and layers to connect to different data sources in the same hosted API.
+Any dbs keys defined in the application settings object (\_XYZ) must be referenced with a matching DBS_* key and connection string.
+E.g. A layer with dbs:XYZ requires DBS_XYZ with a valid connection string in the environment settings.
+Please reference [pg-connection-string] which is used by node-postgres to connect to a data source from a connection string.

 ### Application Settings